BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_02.md

     - Calm Mind
     - Hidden Power

 Don't worry: not all Anomalies will be on New World.
 Not that that makes this fight any better.
-All six Pokemon have Elemental Seeds, granting SpD and Aqua Ring.
+All six Pokémon have Elemental Seeds, granting SpD and Aqua Ring.
 The team is particularly bulky, sporting all kinds of Def/SpD boosting moves, healing moves, Toxic, etc. Goodra serves as a blocker to Electric and Grass moves, too.
 If you are able to turn the field to Murkwater, they can't change it back, meaning all their Elemental Seeds will now Poison them, making their stall strategies much less effective.
 You can also use a set-up sweeper of some kind that uses Water type's weaknesses, as long as you have a strategy for Ludicolo and Goodra.

 Once you win, you'll be able to battle and catch **Suicune**.